sieren/QSyncthingTray/README.md

 ## Build & Run
 + Get a recent version of Qt (5.5+)
-+ QSyncthingTray can be either built with QWebEngine or QtWebView.
++ QSyncthingTray can be either built with QWebEngine, QtWebView or native Browser support.
 By default it is built with QWebEngine.
 To enable QWebView pass `-DQST_BUILD_WEBKIT=1` as an argument to `cmake`.
+For native browser support: `-DQST_BUILD_NATIVEBROWSER=1`.

 ### Mac & Windows
 + Use either QtCreator or create an XCode or Visual Studio Project with CMake or QMake.